lorenzo-stoakes/linux-vm-notes/oom.md

    I'm ignoring crazy NUMA stuff in these notes for the time being :)

-2. Next, [test_tsk_thread_flag()][test_tsk_thread_flag] is called with the `TIF_MEMDIE` flag set to see if another process has been OOM killed and is therefore dying and releasing memory.
+2. Next, [test_tsk_thread_flag()][test_tsk_thread_flag] is called with the `TIF_MEMDIE` flag set to see if another thread has been OOM killed and is therefore dying and releasing memory.
 If this is the case and the OOM killer _wasn't_ invoked via [sysrq][sysrq], the OOM killer can be aborted and `OOM_SCAN_ABORT` is returned.